wanghuacan/rebuttal/rebuttle.md

 Our approach is designed to be **language-agnostic** and easily extensible to other programming languages.
 Here we clarify the design principles and extensibility:

+**1. Language-Agnostic Architecture:**

-1. Language-Agnostic Architecture: While we chose Python for evaluation because it dominates the deep learning and machine learning fields (consistent with our benchmark tasks), our core approach is fundamentally language-agnostic.
+While we chose Python for evaluation because it dominates the deep learning and machine learning fields (consistent with our benchmark tasks), our core approach is fundamentally language-agnostic.
 Hierarchical Component Tree (HCT), Function Call Graph (FCG), and Module Dependency Graph (MDG) construction relies on Abstract Syntax Tree (AST) parsing, which applies to most mainstream languages, including C++, Java, JavaScript, etc.

 **2. Complementary Exploration Mechanisms**